oalders/business-paypal-api/CONTRIBUTING.md

 # SANDBOX TESTING

-To install this module type the following:
+To test this module type the following:

-   perl Makefile.PL
-   make
+   export WPP_TEST=auth.txt
-   WPP_TEST=auth.txt make test
+   dzil test
-   make install

 Please notice that this module requires you have several things before you can test it: